Long-gestating ‘The Women’ movie remake to star Meg Ryan & Annette Bening

 Lastly, Meg Ryan, Annette Bening, Eva Mendes, Debra Messing, and Jada Pinkett Smith were all shortlisted (as an ensemble) in the Razzie Awards’ Worst Actress category.
 They lost to Paris Hilton for The Hottie & the Nottie.

 1939 ‘The Women’ movie box office

-If one uses the Motion Picture Association of America’s estimates (via Boxofficemojo.com) of average annual domestic movie ticket prices (not directly correlated to the Consumer Price Index), The Women 1939 would have earned approximately $70 million in worldwide rentals if released in 2008.
+If using the National Association of Theater Owners and the Motion Picture Association of America’s estimates (via Boxofficemojo.com) of average annual domestic movie ticket prices (not directly correlated to the Consumer Price Index), MGM’s 1939 The Women movie ($1.61 million domestically) would have earned the studio approximately $63 million in the domestic market if released in 2019.

-Although a more accurate reflection of a film’s success with the public (i.e., its number of tickets sold), bear in mind that such inflation-adjusted estimates should be taken with caution, as they’re based on average ticket prices whereas many major releases earned a large chunk of their grosses at top-price theaters.
-Besides, when using worldwide data, currency exchange fluctuations and international “movie ticket inflation rates” would need to be factored in as well.
+Now, even though they’re a more accurate reflection of a film’s success with audiences (i.e., its number of tickets sold), inflation-adjusted estimates should be taken with extreme caution; for instance, they’re based on average ticket prices whereas numerous major releases earned a large chunk of their grosses at top-priced theaters.

 Annette Bening Oscar nominations